 Take a peek at your business card.
 How much money do you think this person receives for their service?
-Are they high end or low end?
+Are they high-end or low-end?
 This is a dead giveaway for a small business.
 I meet many quality people with unmemorable, unrepresentative, confusing business cards.
 Examine your card again.
 Is it thick stock?
 Full color?
-Double sided?
-Die cut?
-Does is it look like you are successful enough to buy professional looking cards?
-It better, otherwise you are hurting your business.
+Double-sided?
+Die-cut?
+Does is it look like you are successful enough to buy professional-looking cards?
+It’s better.
+Otherwise, you are hurting your business.

-If you are an everyday, run of the mill, generic entertainer, then keep your card “as is.”
+If you are an everyday, run-of-the-mill, generic entertainer, then keep your card “as is.”
 But if you are better than that, then get new cards.
-At the balloon Twist and Shout balloon convention, we see top notch balloon twisters who deserve to look better than “lame.”
-Your card is a reflection of you and as important to your business as your appearance is to your audience.
-Fix your card please.
+At the balloon Twist and Shout balloon convention, we see top-notch balloon twisters who deserve to look better than “lame.”
+Your card reflects you and is as important to your business as your appearance is to your audience.
+Fix your card, please.

 I see again and again cheap homemade designed and produced cards from all industries.
-If you find your card described below, it is time to seriously consider a change!
+If you find your card described below, it is time to consider a change seriously!

 - Template card that with a random design

 - Do it yourself cards that are pre-perforated